kadaan/systemd-docker/README.md

 - the code was written by [@ibuildthecloud](https://github.com/ibuildthecloud) and his co-contributors in this [repository](https://github.com/ibuildthecloud/systemd-docker).
 The motivation is explained in this [Docker issue #6791](https://github.com/docker/docker/issues/6791) and this [mailing list thread](https://groups.google.com/d/topic/coreos-dev/wf7G6rA7Bf4/discussion).
 - [@agend07](https://github.com/agend07) and co-contributors fixed outdated dependancies and did a first clean-up
-- I removed all outdated and broken elements and created a new compilation docker container which can be found [here]()
+- [@embtom](https://github.com/embtom/systemd-docker) removed all outdated and broken elements and created a new compilation docker container
+- various develops have contributed numerous improvements
+- I have refactored the project into smaller files and added health check to sd_notify integration

 # Installation
 Supposing that a Go environment is available, the build instruction is `go get github.com/DonTseTse/systemd-docker`.
 The